project-salsa/tangle/README.md

 Run `npm start`, and use the Expo app to scan the QR code given.
 The app will automatically re-compile with any changes.

+## Contributing

+We use StandardJS as a style guide.
+All changes to this repository's code should pass that style check.
+See [here](https://standardjs.com/index.html#install) for information on setting up a local tool to check your style before making a Pull Request.

 ## First Time Setup Guide
 1. Install node (any version will likely work, but this has been tested on v8.0+)
 2. Install npm version 4.6.1 - `npm i -g npm@4.6.1`